 This is why more and more businesses are investing in employee wellness.
 Luckily there have been many technological advances that companies can utilize to promote an environment of healthy living throughout the culture of your company.

 Whether they’re working in-office or working remotely, there are things you can do as their employer to invest in the wellbeing of your employees.

 Trackers and Monitors

-Wearable health tech has taken the country by storm.
+Wearable health tech is now a common fixture of employee wellness technology with employees.
 Products like Fitbits, apple watches, and other tracking are very popular, and many of your employees may already have one of them.

 These devices can be great tools to help prevent some of the chronic health conditions that are brought on from living inactive and sedentary working lifestyles—such as diabetes and heart disease—by incentivizing movement and physical activities.